 We study and support the institutions that distribute ownership at the community level: worker-owned enterprises, community land trusts, employee stock ownership plans, and place-based investment vehicles.
 These structures are not experiments — they are proven mechanisms operating at insufficient scale.

-An analysis of capital account proposals across six countries, with design recommendations for a U.S. framework that achieves scale without displacing existing asset-building programs.
+Request the Brief →An analysis of capital account proposals across six countries, with design recommendations for a U.S. framework that achieves scale without displacing existing programs.

-Read the Brief →A longitudinal analysis of wealth distribution trends and a critique of income-focused policy assumptions in light of persistent capital concentration across four decades of reform efforts.
+Request the Brief →A longitudinal analysis of wealth distribution trends and a critique of income-focused policy assumptions across four decades of reform efforts.

-Read the Paper →Every year, tens of thousands of small businesses close because no succession plan exists.
-This paper examines the case for worker ownership as the default option in federally supported business transition programs.
+Request the Paper →Every year, tens of thousands of small businesses close without a succession plan.
+The case for worker ownership as the default in federally supported transition programs.